Jade Carey: 2024

+2024 Olympics

+During the qualification round, Carey competed only on floor exercise and vault.
+During her floor exercise routine, she experienced uncharacteristic mistakes and balked her last pass, resulting in a score of 10.633.
+She later explained that she had not been feeling well the past few days leading up to qualifications and therefore had depleted energy.
+Right after floor exercise, the team competed on vault where Carey bounced back and competed two clean vaults which advanced her to the vault final in third place; additionally the United States qualified to the team final in first place.
+During the team final, Carey contributed a score of 14.800 on vault towards the team's first place finish, earning the United States their fourth overall Olympic team gold medal.
+In the vault final, she scored a 14.466 to win the bronze, her third Olympic medal.

-Collegiate
+Collegiate gymnastics career

 Carey verbally committed to compete in NCAA gymnastics at Oregon State University, starting in the 2018-19 school year.
 She officially signed with the Oregon State Beavers on November 9, 2017.
 She deferred enrollment until after the 2020 Olympics, starting in the 2020–21 school year.
 However, due to the postponement of the Olympics, Carey enrolled in classes for the 2020–21 school year but deferred competing for the Beavers until after the Olympics in 2021.

 2021–2022 season

-Carey made her long awaited NCAA debut on January 15, 2022, 1528 days after she signed her national letter of intent with Oregon State University.
+Carey made her long-awaited NCAA debut on January 15, 2022, 1528 days after she signed her national letter of intent with Oregon State University.
 In the tri-meet against Washington and San Jose State Carey competed on all four apparatuses earning a 9.95 on the uneven bars and a 9.90 on the other three events, totaling a 39.650 all-around score.
 She outright won the all-around, vault, uneven bars, and floor exercise titles and co-won the balance beam title alongside teammate Jenna Domingo and Skylar Killough-Wilhelm of Washington.
 Additionally Carey competed various elite-level skills including the double-twisting Yurchenko on vault, the Bhardwaj on the uneven bars, and the double-twisting double salto (Silivas) on floor exercise.

 Due to the new NIL rule change for NCAA athletes in the summer of 2021, Carey was eligible to profit off of her name, image, and likeness.
 It was later reported that Carey had earned the biggest deal of all athletes from Oregon-based universities.